dougeby/IntuneDocs/InTuneDocs/Troubleshoot/troubleshoot-device-enrollment-in-intune.md

 1. Browse to [http://aka.ms/accessaad](http://aka.ms/accessaad) or choose **Admin** &gt; **Azure AD** from [https://portal.office.com](https://portal.office.com).

-2. Login with your Org ID using the link on the left side of the page.
+2. Log in with your Org ID using the link on the left side of the page.

 3. Create an Azure Subscription if you don’t have one.
 This should not require a credit card or payment if you have a paid account (choose the **Register your free Azure Active Directory** subscription link).